zanami/openscholar/modules/contrib/linkchecker/README.txt

    reported as broken and cannot verified as they should be.

    To make sure it always works - it's required to configure the $base_url in the sites settings.php with your public sites URL.
-Better safe than sorry!
+Better save than sorry!

+Advanced configuration

+1. Link checker by default checks 100 links per cron run.
+This setting can be overriden via settings.php.
+Add the below line to check 200 links per cron run.
+You can lower or higher the limit for your needs if the machine can or cannot handle the default number of link checks.

+   $conf['linkchecker_check_links_max'] = 200;

 Known issues: